SACGF/shariant_docs/docs/integration/api/classification_post.md

 # API Variant Classification POST

-All operations against a variant classification submission from your lab can be performed against a single end point.
+All operations against a variant classification submission from your lab can be performed against a single end point: https://shariant.org.au/variantclassification/api/classifications/v2/record/

-That end point being
-https://shariant.org.au/variantclassification/api/classifications/v2/record/

 Ensure that any posts there are passing the required authentication data and is sending data as ContentType "application/json"